symfony/symfony-docs/reference/twig_reference.rst

 ``key`` *(optional)*
     **type**: ``string``

-Equal to the `logout_path`_ function, but it'll generate an absolute URL instead of a relative one.
+Equal to the `logout_path`_ function, but it will generate an absolute URL instead of a relative one.

 path